adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### Draft

-One of the problem that clients have faced while creating resources (say, agreements) was that the creation process needed to be single-shot.
+The v6 APIs provides for an incremental creation of resource by introducing the concept of “DRAFT”.
 The incremental creation of any resource is really helpful, especially when it constitutes one of many complex components.
-To achieve this capability, we have introduced the concept of draft for all resources.
 Draft is a temporary or primitive stage of the final intended resource that can be updated in steps to create the final resource.

 This example illustrates a stepwise creation of an agreement: